Changes to Gut Microbiome May Increase Type 2 Diabetes Risk

 Research over the past decade had linked changes in the gut microbiome to the development of type 2 diabetes, but scientists had not been able to draw significant conclusions because of those studies’ small size and varied design.

 “The microbiome is highly variable across different geographic locations and racial and ethnic groups.
-If you only study a small, homogeneous population, you will probably miss something,” said co-corresponding author Daniel (Dong) Wang HMS assistant professor of medicine at Brigham and Women’s.
+If you only study a small, homogeneous population, you will probably miss something,” said co-corresponding author Daniel (Dong) Wang, Harvard Medical School assistant professor of medicine at Brigham and Women’s Hospital.

-The new study, a collaboration between researchers at Harvard Medical School, Brigham and Women’s Hospital, the Broad Institute of MIT and Harvard, and the Harvard T.H.
-Chan School of Public Health, published June 25 in Nature Medicine.
+The new study, a collaboration between researchers at HMS, Brigham and Women’s, the Broad Institute, and Harvard Chan School, published June 25 in Nature Medicine.

 Drawing connections